 Who edits Wikipedia articles?

 Wikipedia is edited by hundreds of thousands of editors who can simultaneously work on the online encyclopedia’s articles.
 You can see which user edited a certain part by checking the history of an article.

 How can you tell when a Wikipedia article was last edited?

-Every Wikipedia article has a revision history page that shows the precise moment of each edit.
+Every Wikipedia article has a revision history article that shows the precise moment of each edit.
 You also can see previous versions to compare the article before each edit was made.